-If you’re anything like us, you’re firmly in denial about the end of summer looming on the horizon.
+If you’re anything like us, you’re firmly in denial about the end of the weekend.
 Put off the inevitable and hunker down with one of these absorbing novels that we haven’t been able to stop thinking about.

 STARTUP BY DOREE SHAFRIR

 Shafrir’s novel is a sharply observant, funny read about life in the tech scene in Silicon Alley.
 If you’ve spend any time working at a startup, you’ll love the tech speak and recognize the relentless chase for clicks, users and venture money.
 The plot is a bit light on substance, though, which makes Startup a breezy, fun read with the staying power of a social media post.